High Voltage (1976 album): Uses in pop culture

 The track "T.N.T." is used in Tony Hawk's Pro Skater 4.

 The High Voltage Arc in the seventh part of JoJo's Bizarre Adventure: Steel Ball Run by Hirohiko Araki is a reference to this album and song.

-The album sleeve was used as a prop in a first season episode of The Cosby Show, titled "The Younger Woman".
+The album sleeve was used as a prop in a first-season episode of The Cosby Show, titled "The Younger Woman".
 In the story, the fictional musician named with the album is "Clyde", and is described on the album cover as "sticking his tongue out," which is an accurate description of Angus Young's actual expression on the cover, although the album and band's names in the upper left corner are both stylistically covered up.

 Reception

 The album received mixed reviews when it was released in the United States.
 Billboard listed it in its "Recommended LPs" column, calling it a cross between Led Zeppelin and the Sensational Alex Harvey Band.
 However, the album was trashed by Billy Altman in his infamous review for Rolling Stone: "Those concerned with the future of hard rock may take solace in knowing that with the release of the first U.S. album by these Australian gross-out champions, the genre has hit its all-time low.
 Lead singer Bon Scott spits out his vocals with a truly annoying aggression which, I suppose, is the only way to do it when all you seem to care about is being a star so that you can get laid every night.
 Stupidity bothers me.
 Calculated stupidity offends me."
 Initially they had given the album two stars, but in recent years have warmed up to it and given it three stars out of five, (which means in their terms, "Good: a record of average worth, but one that might possess considerable appeal for fans of a particular style.")

 Retrospective reviews have been more positive.
 AllMusic's review by Stephen Thomas Erlewine praised Angus Young's "monster riffs" which appear to be easy but give the music its strength and this allows Scott to be "somebody who never hid the notion that lurking behind the door are some bad, dangerous things, but they're also fun, too."
-Classic Rock magazine meanwhile praises the albums' production as well as the unique usage of bagpipes in a rock song and the quality of Bon's lyricism, hailing it overall as "An international debut to savour." and Ultimate Classic Rock praises it in a combined rating of T.N.T. and this international album calling it their coming-of-age album and stating "the core musical signature that would carry and sustain the band’s amazing career rise was set right here."
+Classic Rock magazine meanwhile praised the albums' production as well as the unique usage of bagpipes in a rock song and the quality of Bon's lyricism, hailing it overall as "an international debut to savour."
+Canadian journalist Martin Popoff appreciated High Voltages "party intent" and remarked how the album "evokes an exposed simplicity that begs its fans to take over, and that's the magic of the band."
+Reviewing its 1994 remastered reissue, John Reed of Record Collector writes that although High Voltage and Dirty Deeds Done Dirt Cheap owed much to Aerosmith, the Rolling Stones and Status Quo, it is AC/DC's "wickedness and irreverence that wins through" on both records.